 Innovative Companies Need Supercharged Employees

 Businesses in this day and age are riding high on the digital transformation bandwagon.
-Integrating digital technology in different areas of the organisation to upgrade how they deliver services and care for customers is the new norm.
+Integrating digital technology and VoIP communication tools in different areas of the organisation to upgrade how they deliver services and care for customers is the new norm.

 It is apparent businesses expect collaboration, inclusion, and purpose from their employees.
 They want them to adapt, embrace changes in market conditions, and deploy a digital-first attitude.

 Unfortunately, 70% of business transformations fail due to the lack of employee engagement.
 As a manager, you will agree your employees want to be motivated by rewards, recognition, and competition.